 During a disaster the important tasks are managing the workload; assessing and responding to client needs; supporting staff; managing volunteers; and coordinating, communicating, and assessing information systems.
 In this section find resources on responding to the immediate aftermath of disasters or major emergencies.
-Resources include State and local examples.

 Community Emergency Response Teams

 Describes the Community Emergency Response Team program, which educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills.

 Offers age-specific information about the ways in which children may respond to disasters, including resources for helping children cope with sudden changes.